How to Self-Check for Pelvic Organ Prolapse — and What to Do Next

 Symptoms of Pelvic Organ Prolapse

-Depending on which organ(s) are involved and the stage of your prolapse, some of the more common symptoms may include:
+Depending on which organ(s) are involved and the stage of your prolapse, some of the more common symptoms of vaginal collapse may include:

 - Heaviness or pressure in the vagina